awilks/GunMan/README.txt

-main method is in GunMan.java.
+Main method is in GunMan.java.
 Levels are in main folder and Images are in the Images folder.
-When the program retrieves images from the image folder it uses Linux path conventions so this may cause a bug on windows computers.
+When the program retrieves images from the image folder it uses Linux path conventions so this may cause a bug on windows computers.The level select feature does not work either.
+Controls: space is shoot and arrow keys are for movement.